browser-history/browser-history/README.md

 ``browser-history`` is a simple, zero-dependencies, developer-friendly python package to retrieve (almost) any browser's history on (almost) any platform.

+## NOTE - Docs need to be updated for latest release, as it features breaking changes.

+Some of the code in this README might not work if you have just `pip install`ed the project.
+Latest docs can be found in the `release` branch.

 ## Features

  - Supports most **popular browsers**.
 See [this](https://browser-history.readthedocs.io/en/latest/browsers.html) for a full list.